tuqqu/oxide-lang/README.md

 ## Control Flow and Loops

+### If

-There is an `if` statement with the support of `else if` and `else` branches.
+`if` statement is pretty classic.
+It supports `else if` and `else` branches.
 Parentheses are not needed around conditions.
 Each branch must be enclosed in curly braces.

 ```rust
 if x >= 100 {